-The memory bandwidth is determined by three key factors:
+The memory bandwidth on either the Intel or AMD based blades is generally determined by three key factors:

 - The processor speed different processor SKUs support different DIMM speeds. - The number of DIMMs per channel.

 • The DIMM speed - the DIMM itself has a maximum operating frequency or speed.
 At the time this document was published the ICE 8400 DIMM speed was 1333 MT/s.